biocorecrg/master_of_pores/README.md

 Currently the pipeline has the following steps:

 1. **baseCalling**: it converts fast5 files into a single fastq file using either **Albacore** or **Guppy** depending on the parameter **basecaller**.
-1. **tarFast5**: it saves the fast5 files in a single archive using **tar**
 1. **QC**: performed using **MinIONQC.R**
 1. **fastQC**: QC on fastq files.
 1. **filtering**: Filtering of fastq files using **NanoFilt**.
 It is optional.
 1. **mapping**: it maps either to the transcriptome or to the genome (parameter **reftype**: **T** or **G**).
 Alignment is then converted into a sorted bam file using **samtools**.
 The mapping is performed using either **minimap2** or **graphmap** (parameter **mapping**: **minimap2** or **graphmap**).
 In case the input sequence is **RNA** (specified by **seqtype** parameter) the **U** are converted into **T** before the alignment.
 1. **alnQC**: quality control over aligned reads
-1. **alnQC**: quality control over aligned reads
 1. **alnQC2**: quality control over aligned reads
 1. **multiQC**: it collects data from different QC and groups them into a single report

 The pipeline accept both single fast5 reads or multi-fast5.
 You need to specify the format using the parameter **multi5** The parameter **granularity** is related to the amount of input file to be analyzed in a single execution.
 In case you have single sequence fast5 you can use a value of 2000 or up to 4000.
-In case you have multi-fast5 file you can go for a value of 1 or in case you use **Guppy** with GPU support a better choice can be up to 30 per time depending on the amount of GPU-RAM available.
+In case you have multi-fast5 file you can go for a value of 1 or in case you use **Guppy** with GPU support a better choice can be up to 300 per time depending on the amount of GPU-RAM available.

 -----
+## Pipeline workflow

 <img align="middle" src="https://raw.githubusercontent.com/biocorecrg/master_of_pores/master/docs/dag_graph.png" />